Frequently Asked Questions about volunteering

 How does the permit process work?

-Anyone who wishes to conduct research in Peru in a protected area needs a research permit from the office of SERNANP (Servicion Nacional de Areas Naturales Protegidas), in Puerto Maldonado.
+Anyone who wishes to conduct research in Peru in a protected area needs a research permit from the office of SERNANP (Servicio Nacional de Areas Naturales Protegidas), in Puerto Maldonado.
 Once a year the principal investigators of the macaw project have to submit a proposal to SERNANP outlining the activities that will be taking place.
-Together with the proposal we need to submit a list of all the people who will be working on the project, together with each person’s (i.e. volunteer’s) curriculum vitae, a presentation letter from an employer or school, and a letter of intent.
-Templates for the latter two letters are provided with the accepted volunteer information.
-We usually do this in December.
-Volunteers who apply to be on the project before these periods are included on the original permits.
-Anyone who does not send in their documents will be added onto the permit through an appendix.
+Together with the proposal, we need to submit a list of all the people who will be working on the project, together with each person’s (i.e. volunteer’s) curriculum vitae.
+Volunteers who apply to be on the project before these periods are included in the original permits.
+Anyone who does not send in their documents will be added to the permit through an appendix.
 We can only take out 3 appendices per year, so we try and do one every 4 months or so.
-You should send PDF copies (or scans) of the papers to the project coordinator and mail (via traditional post) the original documents (letters and CV) to the coordinator in Peru.
+You should send PDF copies (or scans) of your documents to the project coordinator.

-Once the permit or addendum with your name on it has been issued, you can print out 3 copies if it has been e-mail to you or you will have 3 copies given to you by the project assistant in Puerto Maldonado.
-For getting to Tambopata Research Center you need all 3 copies – as you need to leave one copy at each of the two control posts that are stationed on the river on the way up and keep one copy with you.
-One control post is before Refugio Amazonas, and the other is before Tambopata Research Center.
+Once the permit or addendum with your name on it has been issued, you can print out 2 copies if it has been e-mail to you or you will have 2 copies given to you by the project assistant in Puerto Maldonado.
+For getting to our field site, you will need 2 copies – as you need to leave one copy at the control posts that are stationed on the river on the way up and keep one copy with you.

 The permit process is normally always subject to delays that you may want to bear in mind.
-These are: letters getting lost on their way to Lima; waiting for sufficient participants to make it worth the costs of taking out an adenda; and waiting for SERNANP to sign an adenda (this can take weeks or more if the paperwork is not in order).
+These are: waiting for sufficient participants to make it worth the costs of taking out an addendum, and waiting for SERNANP to sign an addendum (this can take weeks or more if the paperwork is not in order).

 Why do I have to pay to volunteer?

 Essentially, volunteering as part of the project is free.
-The project take care of permit costs, cover the costs of all staff, website hosting, and we do a lot of work to maintain training material, and also deal with all correspondence and various aspects of project management.
+We take care of permit costs, cover the costs of all staff, website hosting, and we do a lot of work to maintain training material, and also deal with all correspondence and various aspects of project management.
 However, our budget does not extend to being able to pay for all aspects of participation.
-As such you only need to pay for food and accommodation and other services provided by Rainforest Expeditions and costs for such are very reasonable.
-In fact, there is probably no cheaper long term monitoring project in the region.
+As such you only need to pay for food, accommodation, and other services provided by the field station.
+The costs for such are very reasonable.
+In fact, there is probably no cheaper long-term monitoring project in the region.

 What is the average team size?